Exploding Kittens (TV series): Development

-In April 2022, it was announced that an animated streaming television series was first officially ordered by Netflix, with King of the Hill creators Mike Judge and Greg Daniels as executive producers, alongside Peter Chernin.
+In April 2022, it was announced that an animated television series was ordered by Netflix, with King of the Hill creators Mike Judge and Greg Daniels as executive producers, alongside Peter Chernin.
 Additional game mechanics and cards tied to the show will be added to the mobile game at a later date.

+In November 2025, Netflix reportedly canceled the series after one season.

 Casting

 Alongside the series' announcement, Tom Ellis, Sasheer Zamata, Abraham Lim, Lucy Liu, Ally Maki, Betsy Sodaro, Tom Kenny, David Gborie and Mark Proksch, were cast as the ensemble cast.
-In May 2024, Suzy Nakamura and Kenny Yates joined the cast; but within the two year span of the show's development, Liu and Lim dropped out from the project.
+In May 2024, Suzy Nakamura and Kenny Yates joined the cast; but within the two-year span of the show's development, Liu and Lim dropped out from the project.

 Release

 Exploding Kittens had its first look preview at the Annecy International Animation Film Festival on June 14, 2023.
 Originally planned for a release in late 2023, the series was delayed for a 2024 premiere.
 The series was released on July 12, 2024.